thinktecture/angular-connect-2016/README.md

 To run the cordova project, open a terminal and point it to `dist/mobile`.
 Use one of the following commands to start:

 * `npm run start-mobile-ios`: Runs the iOS version of BoardZ.
 Requires a Mac
-* `npm run start-mobile-ios`: Runs the Android version of BoardZ.
+* `npm run start-mobile-android`: Runs the Android version of BoardZ.
 Requires Android SDK to be installed and at least a simulator

 ### Electron